 Throughout these two days his magnificent example and his utter disregard of personal danger were an inspiration to his men and to all who saw him.
 His brilliant leadership was the direct cause of the very heavy casualties inflicted on the enemy In spite of his wound he refused to be evacuated and remained with his command, where his outstanding bravery and consistent determination had a marked effect in maintaining the splendid fighting spirit of those under him.

 Jock Campbell rose to Major General and GOC 7th Armoured Division, after General Gott was promoted to command 13 Corps in February 1942.
-He tragically died in a car accident just a few weeks after taking over his new command.
+He tragically died in a car accident at Halfaya Pass just a few weeks after taking over his new command, on 26 February 1942.